 Again, this one happened to friends of mine.
-You decide to purchase your sweetie a nice piece of jewelry.
-So you visit a local jewelry store and spend an appropriate amount of time inspecting the goods to make sure they’re real.
+You decide to purchase your sweetie a nice piece of jewellery.
+So you visit a local jewellery store and spend an appropriate amount of time inspecting the goods to make sure they’re real.
 You haggle with the store owner and pay an appropriate amount for the product.
 You hand over the money, they bag it up nice and tight so it won’t be damaged on your journey back home and send you on your way.
 The only thing is, they switched out your expensive, genuine gold bracelet out for a knock-off.

-How to avoid it: Don’t buy jewelry in these places!
+How to avoid it: Don’t buy jewellery in these places!
 Guys, come on!
 Even if they don’t switch it out on you, you’re running the risk of it being a fake anyway.
 A certificate of authenticity and money-back guarantee are less useful than the toilet paper in your hotel room.

 11. The Short Change